 "Are you a good witch, or a doubting-ass witch?"

 So a confession: there is a spell at work here, but not one to sell wands.
-It's a spell that ensures that anyone who reads this has a good enough story to feel like they can make a wand of any stick they find.
-That your wand magic already exists, if you wish to tap into it.
+It's a spell that ensures that anyone who reads this has a good enough story to feel like they can make a wand of any stick they find. that your wand magic already exists.
 So if it's a wand you want, go for a wander, find a wonderful stick, and write with it a new chapter in the story of wands.
 The wizards of old will be glad that you're keeping the story alive, and they might just share some of their magic with you too.